grammarly/rocker-compose/README.md

 # Installation

-Go to [https://github.com/grammarly/rocker-compose/releases](releases) and download the latest binary for your platform.
+Go to [releases](https://github.com/grammarly/rocker-compose/releases) section and download the latest binary for your platform.
 Then, unpack the tar archive and copy the binary somewhere to your path, such as `/usr/local/bin` and give executable permissions.

 Something like this:
 ```bash